 The platform is easy to use and has enough features to satisfy even the most experienced traders.
 The website is easy to navigate and well structured.
 Update August 2016: US clients are no longer accepted and I couldn’t find the option to change language so I can only assume that only English is available and that’s not very user friendly for someone who doesn’t speak or understand the language.

 Their basket of assets is composed of 74 stocks, 33 currency pairs, 8 commodities and 36 indices.
 All this is more than enough for any trader and you should find good trades at most times.
 The expiry times will also satisfy all types of traders since they range from short term (60 seconds) to medium term (hourly, 4 hour, end of day) to long term (end of week/month/year).

 There are no commissions or fees for deposit or withdrawal except a $30 fee which is charged if you want to make more than one monthly wire transfer withdrawal.
-The payout is 81% which is average-to-high for the industry and the refund for unsuccessful trades goes up to 10% which is very good.
+The payout is either 81% or 82% as they don’t seem to be sure about it themselves.
+81/82% is average-to-high for the industry and the refund for unsuccessful trades goes up to 10% which is very good.
 The support is quite helpful and polite but at times it took a bit too long for them to answer my questions.

 Deposit, Payment and Bonus 13/20

 Minimum deposit is $500 which is rather high for the industry and can be done via credit/debit card or wire transfer.
 Withdrawals usually take up to 3 business days to process and additional 5 to 7 days will pass until the money will reach your account.
 For exact bonus conditions you should talk to one of their representatives but according to their FAQ section, the wager is 30 times the bonus amount.